 King River Press is pleased to announced that our newest verse collection by our writer/founder, Jodie Hawthorne, is now available in PDF format.
 Cover image (above) by Felix Brönnimann.
 Content images by Kohji Asakawa (edited and used with permission)

 Ankoku Butoh or Dance of Darkness is loosely described as a combination of spiritual dance and movement theatre performance.
-Personal, free and fluid in nature, Butoh is therefore, and perhaps deliberately, not easy to describe.
+Personal, free and fluid in nature, Butoh is a fusion and therefore, and perhaps deliberately, not easy to describe.
 Ankoku Butoh has also aptly been translated as, foreign dance of darkness.

-The modern Butoh experience has produced mixed results.
+Traditional and modern Butoh experiences have produced mixed results.
 Much of what we now publicly see in modern Butoh are watered down versions and far from its very dark beginnings.
 Sadly, there are also hints of exploitation of women practitioners both in the past and present.
 This work is an outsider’s creative response to researching and viewing the practice.
-Jodie came to know of Butoh through her interest in Japanese traditional culture, particularly Zen Buddhism and the writing of haiku and related verse.
-This influence may be apparent in the poems of this collection.
+Jodie came to know of Butoh through her interest in Japanese traditional culture, particularly Zen Buddhism and the writing of haiku and related verse; these influences may be apparent in the poems of this collection.

 The Tree House earth elements wasted on childhood dreams a controlled breakdown white sun black heart underthinking overestimating the light